-(p) Property, plant and equipment
+(p) Plant and equipment

-Property, plant and equipment is stated at historical cost less depreciation.
+Plant and equipment is stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
 Cost may also include transfers from equity of any gains or losses on qualifying cash flow hedges of foreign currency purchases of property, plant and equipment.